 For example, I’m able to view both my Wealthsimple Invest and Wealthsimple Cash for Business accounts when I log into my Wealthsimple account.

-To open an account, you can sign up here and get up to $10,000 managed for FREE for 1 year.
+To open an account, you can sign up here and get a $50 cash bonus when you fund it with at least $500.